keyboardio/Kaleidoscope/UPGRADING.md

  - The new system has more hook points, and the method names are much more clear now.

+### Bidirectional communication for plugins

+Formerly the `Kaleidoscope-Focus` plugin implemented a way for plugins to register hooks that respond to commands sent from the host.
+A part of this has been pulled into Kaleidoscope itself, in the form of the new `onFocusEvent` hook.
+For most intents and purposes, this hook works similar to how focus hooks worked previously, but has the advantage of not having to explicitly register
+them: if you use a plugin that supports this feature, and you have the new `Kaleidoscope-FocusSerial` plugin enabled, the commands will be made available.

+This drastically simplifies both the plugins that wish to implement this, and the user sketches, which no longer need to explicitly register the focus hooks.

 ### Kaleidoscope.millisAtCycleStart()

 Many plugins use timers, and most of them will call `millis()`, which isn't